19.1: Electron-Transfer Reactions in Mitochondria

 Antimycin A, an extremely toxic drug, binds to the UQ Qi site and hence blocks electron transfer from cytochrome bL to bH at the Qi site.
 Heme bL can then pass its electron to dioxygen to produce superoxide.

-Before we leave Complex III, just a quick observation.
+Before we leave Complex III, here is just a quick observation.
 The complex has two identical cytochrome b subunits, each with a bL and bH heme.
 The standard reduction potential of the bL and bH hemes in a subunit differ.
 This is another example that shows that the standard reduction potential, E0, depends on the environment of the electron acceptor/donor, just as the pKa of an acid depends on its environment.

 Figure \(\PageIndex{23}\) shows an interactive iCn3D model of just the cytochrome b subunits and all the hemes in the eukaryotic respiratory complex III (3CX5) tp give more clarity to the differing environments of the hemes in the two identical cytochrome b subunits.